Glossary¶

 Device Group¶

-A named collection of Windows deployment targets, each represented by a UNC Path.
+A named collection of Windows deployment targets, each represented by a target path (UNC network share or local absolute path).
 Device groups are the unit of deployment — a profile is assigned to a device group rather than to individual machines.
 See Managing Device Groups.

 Device Key¶